 Konrad Wothe/Minden Pictures/National Geographic Creative

 After a strawberry poison dart frog's eggs hatch, she carries up to five tadpoles (here, just two) on her back to a bromeliad plant in the Central American rain forest.
 She deposits the tadpoles into the water-filled center of a bromeliad.
 Every day for nearly two months, she returns to the plants to care for her babies.
+These breathtaking National Geographic photos of the world's greatest landscapes will fill you with wonder.

 A zoo's worth of animal babies and moms